adnidor/basicmathasaservice/doc/_build/html/_sources/index.rst.txt

 basicmathasaservice.de is a service that helps your applications to do basic mathematic operations!

-It is very easy to use, for example if you want to add two numbers:
+It has a very simple JSON API, for example if you want to add two numbers:

 .. code-block:: bash